LorenzEh/Weighted-Clustering/README.md

 - **Customizable Feature Scaling**
   Choose from `standard` (z-score), `minmax`, or no scaling to preprocess your data before clustering.
 Feature scaling is critical when variables are on different scales, and this option provides flexibility depending on your dataset's characteristics.

-- **Silhouette Analysis for Optimal Cluster Selection**
+- **Silhouette Analysis & WCSS for Optimal Cluster Selection**
   The silhouette analysis method is integrated to help you identify the most appropriate number of clusters.
-This feature generates silhouette scores for a user-defined range of cluster counts and visualizes them, aiding in model selection.
+This feature generates silhouette scores and WCSS for a user-defined range of cluster counts and visualizes them, aiding in model selection.

 - **Map-Based Cluster Visualization**
   Designed for use with spatial data, the class can generate map plots using `GeoDataFrames`.
 It overlays clusters on a basemap (via `contextily`), making it easier to interpret spatial patterns in the results.